Zeinot/demo-laravel-12-rilt/ai-history.md

    - Updated the presentation.md with details about the navigation implementation

 ### [2025-04-17] New Mobile-First Landing Page
-- Created `landing.tsx` as the new landing page for the Laravel Todo App.
+- Created `landing.tsx` as the new landing page for the Laravel Todo App
 - Features a clean, single-page design with:
   - Hero section with direct links to login and register
   - App features section highlighting existing functionality